Nepal Currency - Money and Rupee Exchange Rate

 Tourists can exchange money at banks, ATMs, money exchangers, hotel counter, airports, and other places.
 Each has pros and cons, you can choose according to your own situation.

 - Remember to bring your passport.

 - Please check with your bank about the use of cards in Nepal, because sometimes they may not allow you to do so or charge a high fee.

 It is a good choice for tourists to withdraw cash from ATMs directly.
 In the Thamel district of Kathmandu, there will be ATMs every 50 meters or less, which is usually set next to the bank, but some are not.
 The fixed fee for ATM withdrawal is small and the exchange rate is usually reasonable.
 Different banks have different regulations on the cash withdrawal limit once a day.
 However, this rule will also depend on your bank policy.
 Your bank can advise you on exchange rates and expected fees.

 Money Exchange Point

 Compared with banks, Money Exchangers are more convenient and do not require filling out forms.
 Tourists in major cities in Nepal will see many small shops that exchange foreign currency.
-They use NRP, NR, and Rs to express prices in Nepali currency and all have their own prices.
+They use NRP, NR, and Rs to express prices in Nepal currency and all have their own prices.
 If you want to get a good exchange rate, it is recommended to consult a local guide.
 Bargaining is possible.

 - Thamel in Kathmandu is a tourist hub, and most of the currency exchange kiosks are concentrated here.
 It is usually open from 10:00 AM to 6:00 PM every day.
 In addition, Lazimpath, New Road (Basantapur), Bouddha, Swyambhu, etc. also have currency exchange points.

 - Some currency exchange points in Kathmandu: Annapurna currency exchange, Dolphin currency exchange, North Point currency exchange, Continental Money near Durbar Square, etc.

 *In other tourist cities like Pokhara and Chitwan, the exchange rate is lower than Kathmandu, so it is recommended that tourists exchange money in Kathmandu.

 Tribhuvan International Airport